bitovi/academy/src/react/2-intro-to-jsx.md

 @highlight 4

 In the example above we pass 'name' to our `HelloWorld` component.
 These HTML attribute-like descriptors are called `props`, and React does the work of wrapping them in an object, and supplying them as the first argument to the `HelloWorld` component for us.
-The argument `props` is simply an object containing all of the attribute-like things we passed in.
+The argument `props` is simply an object containing all of the attribute-like values we passed in.

 > In the example above, we only passed in a single attribute so the `props` object would just be `{ name: 'Dan' }` for the first `HelloWorld` component.
 Also these `props` make the component more reusable, as the above component is used with 3 names without duplication of code.